ThePieBaker90/On-The-Rim/Cybernetics/Cybercost.md

   - Info
   - Cybernetic
 ---
 - All cybernetics have a “cybercost” associated with them.
 The sum of all [[Cybernetics]]’ cybercost may not exceed the character’s base (non-cybernetic affected) CON ability score + their level.
-If it were to, the character gains the [[Cyberpsychosis]] condition.
+If their cybercost were to, the character gains the [[Cyberpsychosis]] condition.
 - Cybercost is a mixed number which is rounded to 2 decimal places.
 - Cybernetics will have a cybercost multiplier associated with them.
 	- Cybercost multiplier does not affect special cybernetics.